simi/mongoid_paranoia/README.md

 `Mongoid::Paranoia` enables a "soft delete" of Mongoid documents.
 Instead of being removed from the database, paranoid docs are flagged with a `deleted_at` timestamp and are ignored from queries by default.

 The `Mongoid::Paranoia` functionality was originally supported in Mongoid itself, but was dropped from version 4.0.0 onwards.
-This gem was extracted from the [Mongoid 3.0.0-stable branch](https://github.com/simi/mongoid-paranoia/tree/3.0.0-stable)
+This gem was extracted from the [Mongoid 3.0.0-stable branch](https://github.com/simi/mongoid-paranoia/tree/3.0.0-stable).
+This gem should not be used with Mongoid versions 3.x and prior.

 **Caution:** This repo/gem `mongoid_paranoia` (underscored) is different than `mongoid-paranoia` (hyphenated).
 The owner of `mongoid-paranoia` (hyphenated) is not accepting enhancements and has declined our requests